hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/playwright/__init__.md

 **Variables:**

-- `MODE = 'dev'`: A global variable that sets a mode (likely for the application).
+- ``: A global variable that sets a mode (likely for the application).
 Its value ('dev') suggests it's a development mode.

 **Potential Errors or Improvements:**